-See if any one of these is true for you:
+If any one of these is true for you, use the short trip/city maintenance schedule:

 - Most trips are less than 5 to 10 miles (8 to 16 km).
-This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop and go traffic). - Most trips are through dusty areas.
+This is particularly important when outside temperatures are below freezing. - Most trips include extensive idling (such as frequent driving in stop-and-go traffic). - Most trips are through dusty areas.

-If any one of these is true for your vehicle, you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months -- whichever comes first.
-(See "Engine Oil Life Monitor" in the Index.)
+Driving under these conditions causes engine oil to break down sooner.
+If any one of these is true for your vehicle, you need to change your oil and filter every 3,000 miles (5 000 km) or 3 months -- whichever occurs first.

-If none of them is true, change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever comes first.
-(See "Engine Oil Life Monitor" in the Index.)
+If none of them is true, use the long trip/highway maintenance schedule.
+Change the oil and filter every 7,500 miles (12 500 km) or 12 months -- whichever occurs first.
+Driving a vehicle with a fully warmed engine under highway conditions causes engine oil to break down slower.